Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-commands.md

 ___
 ## Get credential metadata

 Get information about the credentials on the YubiKey.
-This is one of the sub-commands of the `authenticatorCredentialManagement` command.
+This is one of the subcommands of the `authenticatorCredentialManagement` command.

 Not all YubiKeys support credential management.
 If you send this command to a YubiKey that